 - Use a gluten free flour blend in place of the flour.
 Also use a gluten free vanilla extract.

-- Whisk together the powdered sugar with 1 tbsp of milk and the vanilla.
+- Whisk together the powdered sugar with 1 tablespoon of milk and the vanilla.
 Add in more milk until the glaze is the desired consistency.

 - At room temperature for up to 3 days.

 - In the fridge, for up to 5 days.

 - In the freezer for up to 3 months.